LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/ConfiguringtheSDK/attributes.md

 #### structured_content_background_color
 The color of the background of structured content elements.
-Default color is set to White.

 * **Type:** color
 * **Default value:** #FFFFFF